The Mess on Golgotha Hill

 two days, it must have been difficult to maintain a festive atmosphere in the home.
 But special services and events took

-place in the temple, so not much time was spent in the home.
+place in the temple and less time was spent in the home.
 The unwashed vessels and cooking implements could be ignored and

 who would notice crumbs on the floor… perhaps a mouse?
 Most homes were a mess after the feast.